KU Student Housing Handbook

 Residents are prohibited from altering or damaging (intentionally or through negligence) fire safety equipment is prohibited.
 Fire safety equipment includes, but is not limited to, smoke/heat detectors, sprinkler heads, fire extinguishers, pull stations, exit signage, alarm panels, exterior doors, fire escapes, etc.

-Residents must also vacate the building when fire safety equipment or staff notifies residents of an emergency requiring evacuation.
+Residents must also vacate the building when fire safety equipment or staff notify residents of an emergency requiring evacuation.
 Residents must exit the building in a timely and orderly manner, regardless of whether an emergency exists.

 Fire Hazards/Appliances